 War on America – 1941

 As we all know, Germany, Japan, and Italy were part of the Tripartite Pact that prevented the Germans from declaring war on America since Japan was the primary attacker.

-However, Hitler being a passionate leader, saw an opportunity to offer aid to Japan and gain their support in return against Europe.
+However, Hitler, a passionate leader, saw an opportunity to aid Japan and gain their support in return against Europe.